exodusanto/vuejs-vue-router/docs/en/api/router-link.md

   Configure the active CSS class applied when the link is active.
 Note the default value can also be configured globally via the `linkActiveClass` router constructor option.

+- **exact-active-class**

+  > 2.5.0+

+  - type: `string`

+  - default: `"router-link-exact-active"`

+  Configure the active CSS class applied when the link is active with exact match.
+Note the default value can also be configured globally via the `linkExactActiveClass` router constructor option.

+- **exact-path-active-class**

+  > 3.X.Y+

+  - type: `string`

+  - default: `"router-link-exact-path-active"`

+  Configure the active CSS class applied when the link is active with exact path match.
+Note the default value can also be configured globally via the `linkExactPathActiveClass` router constructor option.

 - **exact**

   - type: `boolean`